-INSTRUCTIONS: Submit a single plain text file, whose name clearly includes both your Andrew ID and the assignment number.
-Inside the file, clearly indicate which parts of your responses go with which problems.
+INSTRUCTIONS: Submit a plain text file, whose name includes both your Andrew ID and the assignment number.
+Answer the problems in order, and indicate which answers go with which problems.
 Raw R output is not acceptable, and will be marked down accordingly; you are communicating with a human being, and need to write in a human language.
-Files in other formats (Word, PDF, etc.) will receive a grade of zero.
-Homework not submitted through Blackboard will receive a grade of zero.
+Word files, PDFs, etc., will not be graded.

-Direct objective: Practice with flow control in R.

-Indirect objectives: Re-writing code; successive approximation.
+Direct objective: Practice with flow control in R. Indirect objectives: Re-writing code; successive approximation.